-People underestimate the value of small habits, and yet it is these small habits that often lead to big changes.
-With a determined mindset, clear goals, and a vision, developing small but good habits is achievable both in the short term and the long term.
+People often underestimate the value of small habits, and yet it is these small habits that often lead to big changes.
+With a determined mindset, clear goals, and a vision, you can develop small yet impactful habits both in the short term and the long term.

 Making big changes to improve your life is important and admirable, but big changes are often overestimated, complicated, and require a lot of resources.
 Though small changes in your daily life or lifestyle may seem unimportant, when tended to, they can have big impacts on your life.
 In Alvin Toffler’s words,

 “You’ve got to think about big things while you’re doing small things so that all the small things go in the right direction.”

 Thus, introducing small habits into your life might just put you on the right track to making a positive and consequential change in your physical state, your mental health, your future career, or your current relationships.
 I’ve broken down this list into Lifestyle and Health habits all of which are great for you

 Create a Routine